VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Introduction

-To address this challenge, recent studies have increasingly focused on developing foundation models for TSAD.
-According to the type of pre-training data, TSAD foundation models can be broadly categorized into TS-based and Text-based pre-training methods.
-TS-based methods rely on either collecting large-scale time series data from diverse domains or generating a wide variety of synthetic data.
-For instance, DADA\cite{shentu2025towards} enhances the generalization capability of foundation models for anomaly detection by synthesizing anomalous samples.
-However, in real-world IoT service environments, anomalous time series are inherently sparse and difficult to obtain, making high quality large-scale pre-training datasets largely unavailable and thus constraining the development of TS-based methods.
-In contrast, Text-based methods seek to transfer the knowledge of large language models (LLMs), pretrained on massive text corpora, to TSAD tasks.
-For example, AnomalyLLM\cite{liu2024large} employs GPT-2 as a teacher network and trains a student network via knowledge distillation, where anomalies are identified based on discrepancies between the outputs of the teacher and student networks.
-Nevertheless, the inherent modality gap between textual and temporal data raises concerns about the effectiveness of Text-based methods\cite{zhoucan}.
+Against this background, recent studies have increasingly turned to foundation models for TSAD.
+Existing efforts mainly follow two paradigms: TS-based and Text-based pre-training methods.
+TS-based methods build foundation models on large-scale time series corpora from diverse domains or synthetic generation.
+For example, DADA~\cite{shentu2025towards} improves generalization by synthesizing anomalous samples during pre-training.
+However, the scarcity of real-world anomalous samples makes it difficult to construct high-quality large-scale pre-training datasets, thereby limiting the scalability of TS-based methods.
+In contrast, Text-based methods attempt to transfer the knowledge of large language models (LLMs) pre-trained on massive text corpora to TSAD.
+For instance, AnomalyLLM~\cite{liu2024large} transfers the knowledge of GPT-2 to TSAD via knowledge distillation.
+Nevertheless, the substantial modality gap between textual and temporal data raises concerns about whether such methods can effectively capture the underlying temporal dynamics of time series~\cite{zhoucan,dong2024can}.
+These limitations motivate the exploration of foundation models that are more structurally aligned with temporal data.